Can tablets help you to stop drinking alcohol? Look here for the various approved pharmaceutical medication to stop drinking alcohol.

 - Alcohol detoxes should always be medically monitored

-- Pills only treat the physical symptoms of stopping drinking, Detox and anti-craving medications do nothing to change the mindset.
-In order to successfully stop alcohol where there is an addiction or dependence, motivational, supportive and behavioural therapies are an essential part.
+- Pills only treat the physical symptoms of stopping drinking.
+Detox and anti-craving medications do nothing to change the mindset.
+In order to successfully stop alcohol where there is an addiction or dependence, motivational, supportive and behavioural therapies are essential.

 Alcohol use disorders are medically recognised as chronic and progressive disorders of the brain.
 If they are not treated correctly and comprehensively, the risk of relapse is almost inevitable.
 The whole person requires intensive healing in order to overcome alcohol addiction.
 This means healing on a physical, mental, emotional, social and spiritual level.

 Alcohol use disorders also range in their severity from person to person.
 They are far more complex than just a physical dependence on alcohol.
 Ideally, a personalised detox and rehabilitation programme should be undertaken by anyone who has a problem with stopping drinking.